Lande21/RolandeU.github.io/README.md

 ***Date : December 6th,2024 *** Grad school.....I'm so proud of you !
-Wake upppppp, it's the sixth of the month
+Wake upppppp, it's the sixth of the month!
+Congratulations sisy!
-# RolandeU.github.io
+# RolandeU.github.io!

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....